World Health Assembly adopts new resolution on malaria - Vanguard News

 WHO, in a statement on Friday, stated that the new resolution was aimed at revitalising and accelerating efforts to end malaria, a preventable and treatable disease that continues to claim more than 400 000 lives annually.

-Other countries are Peru, Sudan, Switzerland, United Kingdom of Great Britain and Northern Ireland, and Member States of the European Union.
+Other countries are Peru, Sudan, Switzerland, the United Kingdom of Great Britain and Northern Ireland, and the Member States of the European Union.

 According to the statement, the resolution comes at a critical time as global progress against malaria stalls and the COVID-19 pandemic threatens to further derail efforts to tackle the disease worldwide.